ane/ane.github.io/_drafts/modern-web-development-is-weird.md

 limited.
 Google began prototyping under-the-hood requests in Gmail around 2006, but before that nobody had heard of AJAX.
 The concept of doing more than one page request per page load was completely unheard of.
-The users liked faster page loads, so when Chrome came around with V8, customers did suddenly give a shit about what browser they used.
+The users liked faster page loads, so when Chrome came around with V8, customers started suddenly giving a shit about what browser they used.

 ## Where it all began